orterforth/orterforth/README.txt

 number of words added to the Forth dictionary to help make code
 system-independent:

- rf-cell   ( -- n )    Returns the word size in bytes.
-(CELL is
+ rcll ( -- n )   Returns the word size in bytes.
+(CELL is not
-                       not part of this version of fig-Forth.)
+                 part of this version of fig-Forth.)

  rcls ( n -- n ) Multiplies the value on the stack by the word
                  size.
 (CELLS is not part of this version of